Rolls-Royce Olympus: 300 series

+In 1962, Bristol won the contest to power the TSR.2, and responded with BOl.22, or as the RAF referred to it, the Mk.
+320. This was a further modification to the 301, slightly reducing rated dry thrust to 19,610 lbf, but offering a new reheat design that increased wet power to 30,610 lbf.
+Even the initial versions managed to beat these ratings, although development was not entirely smooth and the engine was de-rated when fit to the prototype aircraft.
+All of this work came to nothing when the TSR.2 project was cancelled in 1965.

 Variants

-The Olympus was developed extensively throughout its production run, and the many variants can be described as belonging to four main groups.

-Initial non-reheat variants were designed and produced by Bristol Aero Engines and Bristol Siddeley and powered the Avro Vulcan.
-These engines were further developed by Rolls-Royce Limited.

-The first reheat variant, the Bristol Siddeley Olympus Mk 320, powered the cancelled BAC TSR-2 strike aircraft.
-A further reheat variant was the Rolls-Royce/Snecma Olympus 593, developed to power Concorde in the 1960s.
+For Concorde, this was developed during the 1960s into the Rolls-Royce/Snecma Olympus 593, being further developed through several subsequent versions to eventually provide reliable airline service.
 The Olympus 593 is a prime example of "propulsion and airframe integration".
-A variable intake was developed, along with a variable throat and thrust reversing system, to optimise the performance of the engine when used on Concorde.
+To optimise the performance of the engine when used at speeds from takeoff up to Mach 2 on Concorde, a variable intake and a variable throat nozzle with thrust reversing system were developed.
 Looking ahead to future supersonic transports, due to noise limits for supersonic transport category airplanes, studies were conducted on ejector suppressors, leading to the conclusion that "a new, low bypass ratio version of the 593 could be suitable for future generations of supersonic transport aircraft".

 The American Curtiss-Wright company tested a license-developed version known as the J67 and a turboprop designated TJ-38 Zephyr.
 Neither design was produced.

 Further derivatives of the Olympus were produced for ship propulsion and land-based power generation.